Zelensky invites Xi Jinping for a visit – AP

 Chinese Foreign Ministry spokeswoman Mao Ning told reporters on Wednesday that she had no information on whether Zelensky’s regime had actually invited Xi to Kiev.
 Nor was she able to say whether the Chinese president would accept such an offer.

-Russian President Vladimir Putin hosted a state visit by Xi earlier this month in Moscow.
+Russian President Vladimir Putin hosted a milestone state visit by Xi earlier this month in Moscow, reaffirming partnership principles and multiple bilateral deals with Beijing.
 US Secretary of Defense Lloyd Austin last week called the summit “very troubling.”
 Officials in Washington have suggested that China is considering sending arms to Russia, saying such a move would have “consequences.”